 To purchase supplemental coverage, your employee may be required to complete a form called an evidence of insurability.
 In this form, the employee provides information to the insurance company about their health condition.
 Employees need to have a certain level of health in order to be eligible for the increased coverage.
 Although it is not common, in some cases, the insurance company may request your employee to take a medical exam or blood test in order to qualify for the supplemental coverage.

-Premiums that your business pays for life insurance for your employees are deductible as an ordinary and necessary business expense on your company’s taxes if the company or its owners do not directly or indirectly benefit from the policy.
+Premiums that your business pays for Group Life Insurance for your employees are deductible as an ordinary and necessary business expense on your company’s taxes if the company or its owners do not directly or indirectly benefit from the policy.
 This covers most policies that cover employees where the employees are able to choose their own beneficiaries.
-However, if your business is an indirect or direct beneficiary of the insurance policy, then it may not be tax deductible for your business.
+However, if your business is an indirect or direct beneficiary of the insurance policy, then it may not be tax-deductible for your business.

 However, the cost of the additional coverage is not based on the actual premiums that your company pays.
 Instead, it is based upon premium rates provided by the IRS per $1,000 of coverage calculated using the employee’s age.
-In 2018, these rates were as follows:
+In 2021, the following table, which can also be found in the IRS Employer’s Tax Guide to Fringe Benefits:

 Cost Per $1,000 of Protection for 1 Month